 6: Dangers of the even-shallower

 So, you’ve decided not to swim in the beach for fear of sharks and Irukandji and instead opt for a far more sensible dip in a series of shallow rock pools, which drain and fill with each tide.
 Problem is, you’re not alone!
-No, lurking in the shallows with you is a deadly species of fish that desires nothing more than to destroy you and everything you stand for!
+No, lurking in the shallows with you is a deadly species of fish that desires nothing more than to destroy you and everything you stand for (especially if what you stand for is standing… on it)!

 The Stonefish, so called because it looks exactly like a stone… or a really ugly baby.
 It does mostly nothing for most of the day, just sitting on the bottom of rock pools and around reefs, then you come along in your Speedos and zinc lip-balm and accidentally step on it.
 Well, the stonefish couldn’t care less what you were doing, let alone whom you were doing it with.
 A venomous spine from just above the head of the WORLDS DEADLIEST FISH shoots up and injects venom that’ll have you vomiting and convulsing in minutes!